HAVE A QUESTION?

 Who is the account owner and who is the beneficiary?

 The account owner, also called the participant, is the person who opens and retains control of the account.
 NextGen 529 accounts can only be owned by one person.
 The account owner is often a parent, but accounts can also be owned by grandparents, other family members, and even family friends.
 An adult can also own an account for themselves.
-The account owner controls the account, decides how the money is invested and for what the money is withdrawn.
+The account owner controls the account, opens the account in their name and address, and receives all communications associated with the account to help them decide how the money is invested and for what the money is withdrawn.

 The designated beneficiary is the person benefiting from the NextGen 529 account.
 The beneficiary is often a child, but it can also be an adult student saving for a return to school or further training.
 (In this case, the account owner and the beneficiary can be the same person.)